saikalyan9981/saikalyan9981.github.io/_posts/2020-06-01-Goals-progress.md

 ## Book Reading

-I never had a habit of reading books..
-I felt i'm not a person who reads books.
+I never had a habit of reading books.
+I felt I'm not a person who reads books.

-When i started reading, it seems not so difficult..
+When I started reading, it seems not so difficult..

 Progress:

 *  "The Secret"[left in between]:
    * It preaches that life is easy when you control thoughts.
 Honestly, it's a bit difficult to control thoughts
 *  "How to win friends and influence people by Dale Carnegie"[Completed]:
-   * I'm very weak in communication skills with acquaintances, I feel  I'm "wanna be extrovert  introvert".
+   * I'm fragile in communication skills with acquaintances; I feel  I'm "wanna be extrovert introvert".
 They say that introverts are intelligent and they enjoy their own space.
-I'm neither intelligent nor want to be alone.
+I'm neither smart nor want to be alone.
 I want to communicate well without fear and want to have a good network of connections.
 But I became hysterical when I should talk to someone, present something.
-But this book, I relate to it so much, because some suggestions author gives seems to suit me very well.
-They says, it's not talking or boasting about yourself required for a good communication but listening and taking genuine interest in others.
+But this book, I relate to it so much, because some suggestions author gives, suit me very well.
+They say it's not talking or boasting about yourself required for proper communication but listening and taking a genuine interest in others.
 I feel it's a piece of cake for me.
-Now, i feel a bit confident about my-self and feel that, all i need is more situations where I can deal people.
+Now, I feel a bit confident about myself and think that all I need is more situations where I can deal with people.
 There are many other tricky life-pro-tips in the book.
-This is my go-to book whenever i face some life problem.
+This is my go-to book whenever I face some life problem.
 *  "Greatness cannot be achieved by Kenneth O. Stanley and Joel Lehman" [12%]:
    * Just started it.
-It's very interesting
+It's fascinating
-*  "The 71/2 deaths of evelyn Hardcastle"[7%]:
+*  "The 71/2 deaths of Evelyn Hardcastle"[7%]:
    * My first fiction novel.
-I'm reading other book so unable to read this.
-First two are top-notch indeed.
+I'm reading another book so unable to read this.
+First two chapters are top-notch indeed.

 ## Youtube [Channel](https://www.youtube.com/channel/UCedmb5t6YvOVrGpRjVoQDRQ?view_as=subscriber)

-Want to improve my presentation skills, also I find how cool some youtubers  like Davelee, Brentrivera are..
+Want to improve my presentation skills, also I find how cool some YouTubers like Davelee, Brentrivera are.

 Progress: